-Marija Antonijević1 Đina Ivanović2
+Marija Antonijević1 Đina Ivanović2 Institute of Economic Sciences, Belgrade, Serbia

 Worldwide, the use of mobile technologies is rapidly increasing among people, spreading these technologies to the banking sector.
 The aim of this paper is to indicate which factors based on the technology acceptance model (TAM) have the highest impact on the adoption of the mobile banking application.
 Factors which were analyzed in this paper include information on m-banking, perceived usefulness, technological proficiency and conditions, perceived security, and perceived ease of use.